By Ernst Lamothe Jr.

 “I see many patients with brown spots and precancerous lesions on the backs of their hands,” said Weinstein.

 She also recommendations opting for sunscreen with active compounds such as titanium dioxide and zinc oxide.
 These are natural compounds that sit on the surface of the skin and deflect sunlight so that UV radiation doesn’t penetrate the skin.
+If you are shopping for anti-aging skincare that’s natural and safe, read this article about Bakuchiol.
+You can get products that are made out of natural ingredients, which are skin-friendly.

 2. Sunscreen for babies